Data Types in C

 3. Char

-In the next article, I am going to discuss Integer Data Types in C Language with examples.
-Here, in this article, I try to explain Data Types in C Language with examples and I hope you enjoy this Data Types in C Language article.
+In the next article, I will discuss Integer Data Types in C Language with examples.
+Here, in this article, I try to explain Data Types in C Language with examples, and I hope you enjoy this Data Types in C Language article.
 I would like to have your feedback.
-Please post your feedback, question, or comments about these Data Types in the C Language article.
+Please post your feedback, questions, or comments about these Data Types in the C Language article.

 Leave a Reply